friuns2/BlackFriday-GPTs-Prompts/gpts/perfect-youtube-video.md

 ```
 "I'm looking for a YouTube video idea that will provide a step-by-step guide on how to use my ASK USER INPUT [FILED] and persuade my USER USER INPUT[ideal customer persona] to make a purchase with clear and compelling instructions."
 ```

+## Welcome Message
+👋 Welcome

+📽️ In today's video, we've got something special just for you!
+We'll be sharing a step-by-step guide on using our ASK USER INPUT [FIELD] to persuade your ideal customer persona to make a purchase. 💡✨

+🚀 Get ready for clear and compelling instructions that will supercharge your sales game.
+Let's dive in! 🎬💥

 ## Conversation